SEDS/GAME/README.md

     %> %ACE_ROOT%\bin\mwc.pl -type [buildtool] -features boost=1,xerces3=1,mfc=1 GAME_ACE.mwc
     %> devenv /useenv GAME_ACE.sln

-Build the open solution file.
+Build the opened solution file.
 The executables will be place in **%GAME_ROOT%\bin** and the shared libraries will be placed in **%GAME_ROOT%\lib**.